 Going out can be fun, but if you’re tired, need to make it to work or just need some downtime, it’s okay to stay in.
 Prioritize your own needs and what will make you feel good long term, not just in the moment.
 If you choose to drink, be mindful of how alcohol may affect you.

-Set a limit and stick to it
+Set a limit and know your ‘no’

 Make plans with friends before going out and stick to them.
 If plans need to change, talk about it together.
 Ensure that everyone gets home safe by designating a driver, taking public transit or using a rideshare like Lyft or Uber.
 Never leave someone behind with people you just met or don’t know very well.